Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Introduction

-In this paper, we explore a solution method combining the strength of different techniques, taking advantage of the sparsity of the representation in a suitable basis and allowing an efficient approximation of a well-behaved multivariate function with a low number of degrees-of-freedom hence compatible with a small experimental dataset.
+In this paper, we present a solution method combining the strength of different techniques, taking advantage of the sparsity of the representation in a suitable basis and allowing an efficient approximation of a well-behaved multivariate function with a low number of degrees-of-freedom hence compatible with a small experimental dataset.
 The driving principle is first to consider a tight approximation basis based on {\apriori} knowledge on the QoI at hand and to rely on the available data to further refine it.
 In a nutshell, an initial approximation basis is first considered in the High-Dimensional Model Representation format (HDMR, \cite{Rabitz_Alis_99,Alis_Rabitz_01}), assuming it is suitable for representing the QoI.
-This initial basis is referred to as {\apriori}, or \emph{proposal}, basis.
+This initial basis is hereafter referred to as {\apriori} basis.
 Next, available data are used to refine it by retaining only its most relevant basis functions through a constructive subset selection procedure based on a modification of the Least Angle Regression approach proposed in \cite{Efron_etal_04}.
-This determines a skeleton, or final approximation basis, and the associated coefficients are then evaluated with an alternate least squares technique.
-The solution method allows to approximate random variables as well as random fields.
+This {\aposteriori} basis defines a skeleton from which a final basis is built and the associated coefficients are evaluated with an alternate least squares technique.
+The solution method allows to approximate random variables as well as random fields and is here shown to outperform both sparse grids and tensored-based techniques.